Activities and Amenities

 Third Fork Cabin sits in a steep mountain landscape heavily forested with old-growth Ponderosa pine at an approximate elevation of 4,700 feet.
 Tall grasses and various hardwoods grow on the site.
 Small mountain streams with native fish flow nearby, and the area is marked by unusual juxtapositions of basalt and granitic rock.

-There are several mountain biking and hiking trails crisscrossing the area.
 Anglers can fish in adjacent Squaw Creek, and big game hunting is also a popular pastime.

 Sagehen Reservoir is a popular recreation area about 18 miles east of the cabin, offering numerous trails for off-road vehicles, hiking, mountain biking and horseback riding.
 Click here for an Idaho OHV safety message.
 Fishing and boating are permitted in the reservoir, and there is also a picnic area at Sagehen Dam.